space-nuko/sd-webui-utilities/README.md

 ## hdg_archive.py

-This script archives threads, images and catbox/litterbox files on various \*chan boards.
+This script archives threads, images and catbox/litterbox files on various \*chan boards and archive sites.
 Useful for gathering some examples of gens to learn from later.
 Also scoops up `.safetensors` models that anons upload to catbox and the like.

 For a quick and easy way to just archive everything from known boards, check out the [archive_all.sh](./archive_all.sh) script.